-Major disclaimer.
+Major legal disclaimer.
 I am not a doctor, I don’t claim to be one.
 This is not medical advice.
 I don’t claim to be an expert.
 If you need medical advice, seek a medical professional.
+Or, a veterinarian if it’s for pets.
 Everything expressed anywhere on this blog (site, really) is truly only factual when it comes to my books, but even that shifts with time as some books get edited, then those “facts,” can become opinions on my own work.
 Technically.
 So these are strictly my views, opinions, and I don’t demand anyone to take them on, or anything.
 I truly hope that comes across.
 This is just another opinion, stated in my own way.
 As my blogs always are.
 Maybe it allows you a new way to look at things, maybe not.
 Maybe it helps you understand me more, maybe it doesn’t.
 My grammar is likely total icky on these.
 They are unedited and unscripted.
 Not meant to be “perfect.”